 Residential buildings across the scheme are crafted from a shared palette of red brown and neutral hand-made brickwork with aluminium metalwork and pre-cast concrete lintels and cills.
 Mansion blocks and the courtyard building further interpret the local vernacular with a considered approach to window and balcony proportions and ornamental banding and brickwork.
 Darker, textural brickwork present at ground floor helps to break down the scale of these elevations, anchor the buildings into the streetscape and frame generous communal entrances and non-residential uses.

-Family townhouses are paired through singular tiered elevations with projecting textural brickwork to create a regular rhythm down the street, combined with corner windows and side-by-side front doors to improve passive surveillance and create opportunities for neighbours to meet, contributing to a lively neighbourhood environment.
+Family townhouses are paired through singular tiered elevations with projecting textural brickwork to create a regular rhythm down the street, combined with corner windows and side-by-side front doors to improve passive surveillance and create opportunities for neighbours to meet.

 With a focus on high-quality placemaking, upgraded leisure provision and mixed-tenure housing, our masterplan approach transforms the area into an attractive leisure-led district for the borough.